Find Child Care for Babies or Toddlers

 Licensed child care programs that are located in a family home.
 These programs provide care for more than four children on a regular basis.
 Licensed child care family homes are monitored for health and safety by the State.

-Early Head Start (0-3 years) and Head Start (3-5 years) programs serve children from lower income families.
+Early Head Start programs serve children, age 0 to 3, from lower income families.
 Programs may be located in centers, schools, or family homes.
 These programs must meet federal standards for health and safety.